US FWS Charles H. Gilbert: 1954

 Charles H. Gilbert made her 18th cruise in conjunction with US FWS John R. Manning, the two vessels making a joint exploration and survey of the North Pacific to gather information on the distribution of albacore and its relation to the temperature and chemical properties of seawater in the North Pacific.
 While John R. Manning focused on surveying for albacore by longlining and trolling, Charles H. Gilbert trolled and gathered hydrographic data and information on plankton and nutrient chemicals.
-The vessels operated in waters along and to the east of 160 degrees west longitude, as far as 1000 nmi north of Oahu, Kauai, and Nihoa.
+The vessels operated in waters along and to the east of 160 degrees west longitude, as far as 1000 nmi north of Oahu, Kauai, and Nīhoa.
 The two vessels combined caught six bigeye tuna but no albacore south of 33 degrees North, but they hauled in 21 albacore along and east of 160 degrees West between 34 degrees and 37 degrees North, the albacore ranging in size from 50 to 80 lb.
 They also caught a striped marlin, a thresher shark, 31 blue sharks, and 29 lancetfish.
 Both vessels frequently measured temperatures down to a depth of 900 ft, and a University of Hawaii scientist aboard Charles H. Gilbert studied the productivity of microscopic plants among the plankton.
 Charles H. Gilbert noted a virtual absence of albacore near the surface – where smaller albacore had been observed in abundance during a survey of the region in September 1954 – probably due to the onset of winter conditions in the North Pacific.
 The two vessels had to scrap plans to explore waters any farther than slightly to the east of 160 degrees West due to rough weather, and they returned to Pearl Harbor on 21 December 1954 after a three-week cruise.